mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

-### Protected members and Internal members
+### Protected members vs Internal members

-**Protected members** Can be accessed by base class or any class derived from it, on the other hand **Internal members** Can only be accessed by a class declared within the same assembly.
+A derived class can access the **protected members** of a base class, on the other hand **Internal members** Can only be accessed by a class declared within the same domain.

-### Relationship between Base classes and Derived classes

-The base class constructor is the first thing to be called by a derived class, either explicitly or implicitly.
-**Override** keyword is needed if a derived-class function overrides a base-class function, But if a base class function is going to be overridden it must be declared **Virtual**.
+### The proper way to use inheritance
+Before we dig into to the code we need to include the word **Override** if we need to reuse a method in a derived class inherited from a base class, also the word **Virtual** is needed before the method in a base class if we are going to override it in a derived class.